aws/eks-anywhere/docs/content/en/docs/getting-started/install/_index.md

 ### (Optional) Install additional tools

-There are some additional tools you may want for your EKS-A clusters.
+There are some additional tools you may want for your EKS Anywhere clusters.
-The EKS Distro project publishes some additional binaries and EKS-A bundles them for usage.
+The EKS Distro project publishes some additional binaries and EKS Anywhere bundles them for usage.

 This brew formula includes